 That’s enough of trying to figure out why the question is asked.
 Now, let’s get to know how a construction project gets built, including the roles played by the quantity surveyors.

 Let’s assume a hypothetical character here called Alex.
 Alex is a businessman and wants to build a house in the leafy suburbs of Nairobi city in Kenya.
 He is the client in this case.

 The quantity surveyor coming at this stage is a consulting QS who were are referring to as the client’s QS.
-The QS work at this stage will be to advise on the economics of the design, coming up with cost estimates, and helping the team select a suitable contractor through a process called tendering.
+The QS work at this stage will be to advise on the economics of the design, come up with cost estimates, and help the team select a suitable contractor through a process called tendering.

 The contractor’s QS will come in at this stage.
 Their primary aim will be to advise the contractor on whether to bid for a given project and how to maximise profits if they win the tender.

 After the selection of a suitable contractor, the actual construction work will begin.
 During the entire construction period, the contractor’s QS will be monitoring the site, while the client’s QS too will keep an eye on the project by doing contract administration.
 They will interact a lot until the project gets completed and Alex occupies his house.